-Redundant publications (also known as self-plagiarism): The re-publication of one's own previously published work or part thereof, including data, in any language, without adequate acknowledgment of the source, or justification.
+Redundant publications (also known as self-plagiarism) means the re-publication of one's own previously published work or part thereof, including data, in any language, without adequate acknowledgment of the source, or justification.

-Rigour: Scholarly and scientific rigour in proposing and performing research; in recording, analyzing, and interpreting data; and in reporting and publishing data and findings.
+Rigour means scholarly and scientific rigour in proposing and performing research; in recording, analyzing, and interpreting data; and in reporting and publishing data and findings.